srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     Location="{YOUR-LOCATION}"
     ```

-    > [!NOTE] The `{YOUR-LOCATION}` variable should be set to the short name for the region where you are deploying all of your resources.
+    > **Note**:  The `{YOUR-LOCATION}` variable should be set to the short name for the region where you are deploying all of your resources.
 You can see a list of the available locations and their short-names (the **Name** column) by entering this command:
     >
     > ```bash
     > az account list-locations -o Table